thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

+#### The sale to Aggarwals
 This was a business that required substantial working capital.
 Mody was able to finance the franchise with credit from banks.
 But after the banks were nationalized in **1969**, getting credit became difficult.
 As card spending increased, Mody struggled to finance the operation.
 Members took their time to pay while the establishments that accepted the card expected prompt settlement.
 Caught between slow-paying cardholders and merchants clamoring for payment, Kali ultimately decided to sell the business to the Aggarwal family in **1976**.[^kali-mody-friends][^diners-india-invite]
 By then, Diners Club India had grown to around 7,000 cardholders.[^charge-it-1988]

 The Aggarwal family had been involved with Diners Club India since 1969.
 On the eve of the nationalisation of India’s banks that year, Kali Mody made a calculated move to forestall government interference in his enterprise.
 He arranged for Union Bank of India to sell its **20%** stake in Diners Club to his friends Shamsunder and Perveez Aggarwal.[^kali-mody-parsiana]

 **Shamsunder Aggarwal** became the managing director of Diners Club India in **1976**.[^diners-1978-ad] Until then, the risk of defaults had discouraged the company from actively soliciting new cardholders.
-Shamsunder changed course, computerising the accounts and setting out to expand the business.[^diners-india-invite].
-In **1977**, Diners Club India launched **_Signature_**, a bi-monthly[^parsiana-membership-form] magazine covering travel, hotels and shopping that also served as a vehicle for promoting the card.[^diners-25y] The business had long operated from a third-floor office in Dady House on Veer Nariman Road, in Fountain.
+Shamsunder changed course, computerizing the accounts and setting out to expand the business.[^diners-india-invite] In **1977**, Diners Club India launched **_Signature_**, a bi-monthly[^parsiana-membership-form] magazine covering travel, hotels and shopping that also served as a vehicle for promoting the card.[^diners-25y] The business had long operated from a third-floor office in Dady House on Veer Nariman Road.
 In **1979**, Shamsunder moved the operation to a new office at Raheja Chambers in Nariman Point.[^diners-25y]

 Within two years of the change in ownership, the number of cardholders had nearly doubled to **12,000**, while more than **2,000** member establishments across India and Nepal accepted the card in 1978.[^diners-1978-ad]